ghc/ghc/docs/users_guide/extending_ghc.rst

-The plugin is then defined as by providing a value for the ``holeFitPlugin`` field, a function that takes the ``CommandLineOption`` strings that are passed to the compiler using the :ghc-flag:`-fplugin-opt` flags and returns a ``HoleFitPluginR``.
+The plugin is then defined as by providing a value for the ``holeFitPlugin`` field, a function that takes the ``CommandLineOption`` strings that are passed to the compiler using the :ghc-flag:`-fplugin-opt=⟨module⟩:⟨args⟩` flags and returns a ``HoleFitPluginR``.
 This function can be used to pass the ``CommandLineOption`` strings along to the candidate and fit plugins respectively.